PlasmaLaboratories/plasma-btc-bridge/microsite/docs/architectural-views/multisignatures.md

         - This is the policy or(and(pk(A),older(1000)),and(thresh(5, pk(B1), pk(B2),pk(B3), pk(B4),pk(B5),pk(B6),pk(B7)),sha256(H)))
         - Old version: andor(pk(A),older(1000),and_v(v:pk(B),sha256(H)))
 ##### 3. StartClaimingProcess:
-    - Each bridge creates a psbt and signes it, these are combined, finalized and broadcasted by the primary bridge.
+    - each replica creates its signature, the primary then collects all the signature and broadcasts the tx